Table of Contents

 When it comes to identifying that there might be a need for addressing confidence issues, there are three areas to check for:

-These three areas all point to a potential need for specialized coaching to help boost confidence.
+These three areas all point to a potential need for specialized sales enablement training to help boost confidence.
 And the way to do that is by allowing your sellers to practice in a safe space.

 With Second Nature, sellers have the opportunity to have practice sales conversations with virtual personas.
 They always get positive reinforcement, helping boost serotonin and confidence.
 After each 5- to 8-minute stimulation, we close with survey questions to help measure and track confidence.